MichaelAlexanderBryant/vehicle-price-prediction/README.md

 First, I split the data into train and tests sets with a test set size of 25%.

-I then hyperparameter tuned 12 different models and evaluated them using NMAE.
+I then hyperparameter tuned 12 different models with five-fold cross-validation and evaluated them using NMAE.
 I chose MAE because I didn't want the error to disproportionately represent the outliers.

 The models I used were LinearRegression, Lasso, Ridge, ElasticNet, RandomForestRegressor, GradientBoostingRegressor, SVR, StackingRegressor, VotingRegressor, BaggingRegressor, BaggingRegressor (with pasting), and AdaBoostRegressor.